-A committee consisting of representatives of six nunneries approached His Holiness the Dalai Lama for advice about the curriculum and how to proceed.
+In 2017, a committee consisting of representatives of six nunneries approached His Holiness the Dalai Lama for advice about the curriculum and how to proceed.
 His Holiness the Dalai Lama kindly gave detailed instructions about the treatises to be used and he recommended that the Geshema nuns study as a group at Dolma Ling Nunnery, one of the nunneries founded and supported by the Tibetan Nuns Project, since it has a quiet and peaceful atmosphere, conducive to intense study.

 That committee then asked the Tibetan Nuns Project to organize and provide funding for this special higher education program at Dolma Ling Nunnery and Institute in northern India.
 The Tibetan Nuns Project together with Dolma Ling made plans to ensure that this pioneering program provides the nuns with the best possible facilities and support to make their studies a success.